surhh/surhh.github.io/README.md

 -    Exporting image HDUs as PNG/TIFF/JPEG/BMP files
 -    Bulk exporting of all image HDUs as PNG files
 -    RGB gamma correction, grayscale and "Eye Comfort" filters
+-    Filtering by pixel threshold value
 -    Image zoom in/out
 -    HDU header syntax view
 -    Raw data hex preview
 -    Both regular and compressed (.fz) FITS files are supported
--    Command line exporting of FITS file  (see -h, -e command line switches).
+-    Command line exporting of FITS file  (see -h, -e command line switches)

      *Note: the console output is not visible on Windows platform.
 The command line supports image exporting only in "Original" mapping mode.*